Updated July 28, 2023

 Margin of Error Formula

-In statistic, we calculate the confidence interval to see where the value of the data of sample statistic will fall.
-The range of values which are below and above the sample statistic in a confidence interval is known as Margin of Error.
-In other words, it is basically the degree of error in the sample statistic.
-Higher the margin of error, lesser will the confidence in the results because the degree of deviation in these results is very high.
+In other words, the degree of error in the sample statistic.
+The higher the margin of error, the lesser the confidence in the results because the degree of deviation in these results is very high.
 As its name suggests, the margin of error is a range of values above and below the actual results.
-For example, if we get a response in a survey wherein 70% people have responded “good” and margin of error is 5%, this means that in general, 65% to 75% of the population think that the answer is “good”.
+For example, if we get a response in a survey wherein 70% of people have responded “good” and the margin of error is 5%, this means that, generally, 65% to 75% of the population think that the answer is “good”.

 The formula for Margin of Error –